Alkxs/TailwindCSS/README.md

 ### A fun project-based course to learn the Tailwind CSS framework and teach you how to build layouts super fast

-#### The repository includes:

-* code Sandbox
-* 5 Mini-Projects
-* 6 Website Projects
-* My own final project to practice the skills learnt from the course

 #### Course Credits

 Brad Traversy is the course instructor and project developer